 You are wanted and needed as a 4-H volunteer.
 As a volunteer leader, you will experience your own personal growth as you help others attain theirs, and you will be rewarded in many ways.

 Volunteers develop knowledge and skills in the areas of child and youth development, organizational planning, personal and group management.
-They watch the development of 4-H members and experience satisfaction knowing they have given help to others.
 Volunteer leaders get to meet new people and work with outstanding 4-H members and adults.
 As a volunteer leader, you learn new skills from other leaders and from 4-H members and contribute to the improvement of your communities.

 What to expect as a 4-H volunteer